FlashInfer Attention Kernels¶

 q_nope (torch.Tensor) – The query tensor without rope, shape:

-is 64 in DeepSeek v2/v3 models.out (Optional[torch.Tensor]) – The output tensor, if not provided, will be allocated internally.
+[num_pages, page_size, head_dim_kpe].head_dim_kpeis 64 in DeepSeek v2/v3 models.out (Optional[torch.Tensor]) – The output tensor, if not provided, will be allocated internally.
+When

 return_lse (bool, optional) – Whether to return the log-sum-exp value, default is False.